armoniax/amc-dev-docs/docs/API/Math-API.md

   > template<typename T \>
   > T eosio::max(const T& a,const T& b )

-        获取最大值。
+        Get the larger value.

   - parameter
-      - a　比较值
+      - a　comparison value
-      - b　比较值
+      - b　comparison value
   - return
-    获取a和b中更大的一个. 如果相等返回a
+    Get the larger of a and b.
+If equal, return a.

 Example:
 ```
 uint128_t a(1);